hollowdoor/dom_ops/README.md

 Remove the child at index, or the matched child.
 Returns the removed child.

+If you pass an index you'll get the template returned.
+If you pass a child node remove will return that.

 ### indexOf(child)

 Get the index of the child of element.